MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation.md

 ## Step 2 - Highlight Object under Cursor

-We would like to use our cursor to move around objects in the scene.
-We will now implement a feature that will help us recognize which object is currently under the cursor by highlighting that object.
+We would like to use our cursor to move objects in the scene.
+On this step of the tutorial, we implement a feature that will help us recognize which object is currently under the cursor by highlighting that object.

 1. We will start by filling the scene with several primitive objects.

-First, attain the viewpoint of the the **Main Camera**: select it in the **Hierarchy** window, go to the **GameObject** menu and select **Align View with Selected**.
+    For convenience, we recommend you attain the viewpoint of the the **Main Camera** before you start adding new objects to the scene.
+Select the **Main Camera** in the **Hierarchy** window, then go to the **GameObject** menu and select **Align View with Selected**.

     To instantiate new primitives, go to the **GameObject** menu again, select **3D Object** and pick one of the primitives in the sub-menu (**Cube**, **Sphere**, etc.).
 Repeat this process several times, moving each new primitive to a different location in space:

     ![Fill scene with primitives](Images\UnityPopulateSceneWithPrimitives.png)

 > [!TIP]
 > To move an object, click on it, press **w** and than drag it using the [**Move** gizmo](https://docs.unity3d.com/Manual/PositioningGameObjects.html#move).

 1. Add a private member to the **HandCursor** class.
-This member will store the game object currently under the cursor:
+We will use this member to store the game object currently under the cursor.
+For brevity, we will refer to this object as "the hovered object":

     [!code-csharp[OnGui](CodeSnippets\HoveredGameObject.cs)]

-    Also add the following public members we will be using for the hover feature:
+    Also add the following public members.
+We will soon use them to highlight the hovered object:

     [!code-csharp[OnGui](CodeSnippets\HovePublicMembers.cs)]

-    To find the object currently under the cursor, add the **GetHoveredObject()** private method:
+    To find the object currently under the cursor, we will use the following implementation for the **GetHoveredObject()** private method:

     [!code-csharp[OnGui](CodeSnippets\GetHoveredObject.cs)]

-    To make the object under the cursor glow, replace the contents of **Update()** with the following:
+    To highlight the hovered object, replace the contents of **Update()** with the following:

     [!code-csharp[OnGui](CodeSnippets\Update.cs)]

     Save all changes to the **HandCursor.cs** script.

-1. We will use the **OuterGlow.mat** material, provided with the [Project Prague toolkit for Unity](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage), as the material mimicking the glow effect.
-Select the **HandCursor** game object in the **Hierarchy** window, locate the **OuterGlow.mat** under **MicrosoftGesturesToolkit/Materials** in the **Project** window and drag-and-drop it to the **Highlight Material** box in the **Inspector** window:
+1. We will use the **OuterGlow.mat** material, provided with the [Project Prague toolkit for Unity](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage), to highlight the hovered object.

+    Select the **HandCursor** game object in the **Hierarchy** window, locate the **OuterGlow.mat** material under **MicrosoftGesturesToolkit/Materials** in the **Project** window and drag-and-drop it to the **Highlight Material** box in the **Inspector** window:

     ![Add the highlight material](Images\UnityAddHighlightMaterial.png)

 1. Play the scene and move your hand to control the cursor.
-Every time an object is under the cursor, it will glow with a bluish light:
+Every time an object is under the cursor, it will glow with a bluish halo:

     ![Play scene with glow effect](Images\UnityGlowScene.png)